 When will new applications be accepted?

-Will there be any changes to the number of seats in the program?
+What is the number of seats in the program?

-No, we will continue to welcome 32 students into the program each year.
+We welcome 32 students into the program each year.

 How much does the Bachelor of Science in Nursing program cost?